 A wireless computer network is a system that allows multiple computing devices—such as laptops, smartphones, tablets, and IoT devices—to connect and share resources (like the Internet, files, and printers) without using physical cables.

-- These networks rely on radio frequency (RF) signals, microwaves, or infrared for communication between devices.
+Thank you for reading this post, don't forget to subscribe!- These networks rely on radio frequency (RF) signals, microwaves, or infrared for communication between devices.

 - Wireless networks play a vital role in mobile computing, remote communication, cloud access, and smart systems across homes, businesses, and industries.